Ringsfield Hall EcoActivity Centre

 The space we create for learning is certainly physical: the grounds, resources, hospitality, food and homely place to stay etc. But it’s also an emotional and psychological space: a way of being with children that is respectful, child led, and looks to educate the whole child.

-Why are Ringsfield Hall EcoActivity Centre great for School Trips and Educational Visits?
+Why book Ringsfield Hall EcoActivity Centre for Residential School Trips and Educational Visits?

 The physical ‘space’ here is certainly quite unique and feels pretty magical.
 But what makes Ringsfield special is the emotional and psychological ‘space’ we create for students and teachers alike: respectful and child-led; educating the whole child; providing the freedom to explore and be creative; to build character; and to reconnect with ourselves, each other and the wider world.